 Preference will be given to projects which:

-- Contribute to building the overall capacity and effectiveness of your organization through one or more of the six core capacities noted above.
+- Demonstrate evidence that it will contribute to building the overall capacity and effectiveness of the organization through one or more of the six core capacities noted above.

-- Have been recommended by United Way Agency Liaison Volunteers – this point is specific to United Way Agency Partners
+- Are encouraged by Agency Liaison Volunteers Teams – this point is specific to United Way Winnipeg agency partners.

 Grants will not be approved to support costs associated with: